 Caregiver Stress can manifest in many different ways.
 However, here are the most common symptoms to look out for:

-- Feeling overwhelmed and constantly alert or worried
+- Feeling overwhelmed and constantly alert

 - Feeling lonely, isolated and like no one else can help